-Estepona is a pleasant and relatively tranquil seaside resort, despite being surrounded by an ever-increasing number of urban developments.
+Estepona is a pleasant and relatively tranquil seaside resort, despite being surrounded by lots of urban developments.
 The beach, more than 1 km (½ mile) long, has better-quality sand than the Costa norm, and the promenade is lined with well-kept, aromatic flower gardens.
 The gleaming white Puerto Deportivo is packed with bars and restaurants, serving everything from fresh fish to Chinese food.
-Back from the main Avenida de España, the old quarter of cobbled narrow streets and squares is surprisingly unspoiled, and decorated with flower pots.
-Keep your eyes open for the 20-odd giant murals that cover entire facades throughout the town.
+Back from the main Avenida de España, the old quarter of cobbled narrow streets and squares is surprisingly unspoiled and decorated with flowerpots.
+Keep your eyes open for the many modern sculptures in the squares and 30-odd giant murals that cover entire facades throughout the town.
 The tourist office provides a guide to the artists and a mural map.

 Elsewhere In Costa del Sol and Costa de Almeria

 Like other coastal hamlets, Agua Amarga started out in the 18th century as a tuna-fishing port.
 These days, as perhaps the most pleasant village on...

 Warmed by the sunniest climate in Andalusia, Almería is a youthful Mediterranean city, basking in sweeping views of the sea from its coastal perch and...